 In 1985, the credit union unveiled Call 24 which allowed members to check balances and transfer funds by phone.
 Unlike a traditional bank, First Tech is governed by a 100% volunteer Board of Directors comprised of First Tech members.
 They offer branches and ATMs located in 11 different states and one in Puerto Rico.
 Today, First Tech is nearly 350,000 members strong and serves employees of the world’s most forward-thinking companies, including HP, Microsoft, Agilent Technologies, Amazon, Cisco and many more.

 First Tech has specialized in serving the needs of the men and women who drive our technology forward for over a half-century they have come to know and understand what it takes to be the best Credit Union they can.
 They believe in real relationships with their members and that no gizmo can replace listening to someone and giving them the care and personal attention they need.
-They don’t believe in short cuts to a members satisfaction and developing those relationships.
+They don’t believe in shortcuts to a members satisfaction and developing those relationships.

 Their Dividend Checking accounts are great for people who want to earn a higher dividend with greater account usage, often use a debit card for everyday purchases, and prefer to receive e-Statements.
-A few of the benefits of the Dividend Checking is you keeping more money in your pocket, there is no minimum balance, you can manage your money from anywhere through secured online banking and mobile apps, and there is no monthly service fee.
-In order to receive the 1.57% APY, you must have complete one of the following during per monthly cycle:
+A few of the benefits of the Dividend Checking is you keeping more money in your pocket, there is no minimum balance, you can manage your money from anywhere through secure online banking and mobile apps, and there is no monthly service fee.
+In order to receive the great APY, you must have complete one of the following during per monthly cycle:

 - 12 debit card purchases, one direct deposit or ACH withdrawal and receipt of electronic statements.

-Their Carefree Savings starts with a .10% APY and earns dividends monthly.
+Their Carefree Savings starts with a good APY and earns dividends monthly.
 They are a great choice for customers that want a standard savings account with easy access to funds while earning dividends and keep less than $5,000 in savings without any early withdraw penalties.